Vanshiika13/fintrack/README.md

-# FinTrack – Expense Tracker 💸
+# fintrack 💸

 ## Overview

-FinTrack is a full-stack web application that helps users manage and track their daily expenses in an organized way.
+fintrack is a full-stack web application that helps users manage and track their daily expenses in an organized way.

 ---